 Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 34 Marketplace Guideline 6: Economic Growth and Sustainability A.8: Require industrial development with more than 100 employees to locate on or near an arterial street, preferably in close proximity to an expressway interchange.
 Require industrial development with less than 100 employees to locate on or near an arterial street.
 NA Applicant does not propose industrial uses.
-35 Mobility/Transportation Guideline 7: Circulation A.1/2: The proposal will contribute its proportional share of the cost of roadway improvements and other services and public facilities made necessary by the development through physical improvements to these facilities, contribution of money, or other means. ~ Roadway improvements are being provided.
-36 Mobility/Transportation Guideline 7: Circulation A.3/4: The proposal promotes mass transit, bicycle and pedestrian use and provides amenities to support these modes of transportation. ~ All types of transportation is being provide for on the site.
+35 Mobility/Transportation Guideline 7: Circulation A.1/2: The proposal will contribute its proportional share of the cost of roadway improvements and other services and public facilities made necessary by the development through physical improvements to these facilities, contribution of money, or other means. ✓ Roadway improvements are not necessary with this proposal.
+36 Mobility/Transportation Guideline 7: Circulation A.3/4: The proposal promotes mass transit, bicycle and pedestrian use and provides amenities to support these modes of transportation. ✓ All types of transportation have access to the site.
+Transit is not available.
 37 Mobility/Transportation Guideline 7: Circulation A.6: The proposal's transportation facilities are compatible with and support access to surrounding land uses, and contribute to the appropriate development of adjacent lands.
-The proposal includes at least one continuous roadway through the development, adequate street stubs, and relies on cul-de-sacs only as short side streets or where natural features limit development of "through" roads.
-V All types of transportation are being provided for on the site.
-38 Mobility/Transportation Guideline 7: Circulation A.9: The proposal includes the dedication of rights-of-way for street, transit corridors, bikeway and walkway facilities within or abutting the development. ~ The proposal includes right-of-way dedications for public use.
-39 Mobility/Transportation Guideline 7: Circulation A.10: The proposal includes adequate parking spaces to support the use. ~ The proposal meets the minimum parking requirements for the proposed uses as listed in the Land Development Code.
-40 Mobility/Transportation Guideline 7: Circulation A.13/16: The proposal provides for joint and cross access through the development and to connect to adjacent development sites. ~ Joint and cross access is being provided on the site.
+The proposal includes at least one continuous roadway through the development, adequate street stubs, and relies on cul-de-sacs only as short side streets or where natural features limit development of "through" roads. √ All types of transportation have access to the site.
+Transit is not available.
+38 Mobility/Transportation Guideline 7: Circulation A.9: The proposal includes the dedication of rights-of-way for street, transit corridors, bikeway and walkway facilities within or abutting the development. ✓ The proposal includes right-of-way dedications for public use.
+39 Mobility/Transportation Guideline 7: Circulation A.10: The proposal includes adequate parking spaces to support the use. √ The proposal meets the minimum parking requirements for the proposed uses as listed in the Land Development Code.
+40 Mobility/Transportation Guideline 7: Circulation A.13/16: The proposal provides for joint and cross access through the development and to connect to adjacent development sites. √ The property owner shall provide a cross over access easement if the property to the south and west are ever developed for a nonresidential use.
 41 Mobility/Transportation Guideline 8: Transportation Facility Design A.8: Adequate stub streets are provided for future roadway connections that support and contribute to appropriate development of adjacent land.
-NA No new roadways are being created.
+NA No new roadways are being created with this proposal.